Sphaerotholus | “Dome Head” Dinosaur from the Late Cretaceous

 An illustration of two Sphaerotholus dinosaurs, small pachycephalosaurids from the Late Cretaceous period, depicted in a forested environment.
 These bipedal herbivores are shown with distinctive dome-shaped skulls and agile builds

-This herbivore lived during the Late Cretaceous period, specifically the Maastrichtian epoch.
+Several different species of Sphaerotholus lived during the Late Cretaceous period, specifically from the Late Campanioan to the Late Maastrichtian epoch, around 83.5 to 66 million years ago.
 This was a time when dinosaurs were the dominant terrestrial vertebrates and the earth was warm and teeming with life.

 Discovery & Fossil Evidence

-This dinosaur was first discovered in 2002 by Williamson and Carr in the Kirtland Formation in the San Juan Basin in New Mexico.
+Sphaerotholus goodwini was discovered in 2002 by Williamson and Carr in the Kirtland Formation in the San Juan Basin in New Mexico.
+It was then described in the following year, in 2003 by Williamson and Carr.
 The holotype, NMMNH P-27403, is an incomplete skull lacking the facial and palatal elements.
-This discovery was significant as it added a new genus to the Pachycephalosauridae family.
+This discovery was significant as it added a new genus to the Pachycephalosauridae family which would prove to have been wide spread.

-Subsequent finds have been made in Alberta and Saskatchewan in Canada as well as Montana in the USA.
+Subsequent finds have been made in Alberta and Saskatchewan in Canada as well as in New Mexico and Montana in the USA.
 These finds have expanded our understanding of the Sphaerotholus’s distribution and provided valuable insights into the dinosaur’s physical characteristics and its environment.

 Sphaerotholus Size and Description